 We want to make sure that you know where you can find support, during these uncertain times with the impact of the COVID-19 virus.

 Please see a range of mental health support services available 24 hours 7 days a week.
-(Click on image below to view larger size and download the resource).
+(Click on image below to download the resource).
 Read on for ways you can look after your mental health.

 - Here’s a list of national help lines and websites from Beyond Blue

 - Your doctor (GP) is often a good place to start for most mental health conditions.
 Doctors can provide treatment or refer you to other services for mental health.
 Search for a doctor in your location.

 - Or you use the Australia-wide Find a PsychologistTM service.
 Go to: findapsychologist.com.au or call 1800 333 497.